 - But the system of children and family services is highly fragmented.

 - There are overlaps, duplication and gaps in expenditure effort between and within governments.

-- Services are poorly targeted and failing to best address the needs of children and families.
+- Services are poorly targeted and don’t always account for cultural strengths or the needs of children and families.